Our Mission

 Sometimes we forget ourselves or get grumpy, but we try rein it in, apologize if appropriate, and try again next time.

-We approach our work with a spirit of hope for a better future and a deep desire to support the healing and growth of people and communities from trauma and hardship.
+We approach our work in a spirit of optimism and hope for a better future for all and a deep desire to support the healing and growth of people and communities from trauma and hardship.

-Trauma and suffering can lead to profoundly positive individual and group changes, and people can find renewal and growth after even the most painful experiences and personal failings.
+Trauma and suffering are painful experiences that can also lead to profoundly positive individual and group changes, and people can find renewal and growth after even the most painful experiences and personal failings.
 We see all people as capable of renewal and growth, and we aim to act with mercy and forgiveness toward ourselves and others.

 We know we won't always be perfect, but we aim to enable participation by professionals with lived experience while avoiding harmful practices.

-Sometimes we get it wrong, and we try to learn from it.
+Sometimes we get it wrong, because people are really complex, and we try to acknowledge, apologize, and learn from the error.

 Board Chair